-If you’ve passed a qualifying MSCE exam since January 1, 2016, you will be granted the corresponding MSCE certification for 2016, with no additional exams required.
+If you’ve passed a qualifying MCSE exam since January 1, 2016, you will be granted the corresponding MCSE certification for 2016, with no additional exams required.

 While the Windows 7 MCSA certification was retired in the fall of 2015, certain exams were kept available in order to allow IT pros to continue to earn Specialist certifications.
 Exams 70-680, 70-686, and 70-694 will be retired on July 31, 2018.

 One of the most significant changes in Microsoft’s new streamlined certification structure is the evolution of its certifications related to Azure.
 The MCSD: Azure Solutions Architect certification, previously made up of the 70-532, 70-533, and 70-534 exams, is about to be retired.
-However, the exams making up the MCSD of old are being recycled to create the new MCSA: Cloud Platform certification.
+However, the exams from the MCSD are being recycled to create the new MCSA: Cloud Platform certification.

 For the new MCSA: Cloud Platform certification, learners can choose any two exams from a pool of options that includes updated versions of the 70-532, 70-533, and 70-534, in addition to the 70-473 and 70-475.